By Michel – (Netherlands)

-In September 2017 we visited the Red Sea in Egypt again and here is my snorkeling trip report.
+Here another Red Sea Egypt snorkeling trip report from our September 2017 visit.
 As usual we split our two week stay over three different bays.
 This gives the opportunity to search a bay quite good, but see something new after 4-5 days.
 We stayed in Brayka Bay, Marsa Shagra, and Marsa Nakari.

 Brayka is quite familiar to us since we have visited this place five times already.
 The hotel is very big, the bay quite busy, but the corals and the fish are still very good.
 And since the bay is very sheltered from the wind, you can snorkel here in quite calm conditions even with strong winds.